Hello people, I have extensively researched a plastic material known as UHMW, known for its rigidness. Without further ado, let’s begin.

 What is UHMW Plastic Material?

-Its properties and attributes are quite similar to HDPE and with the additional peculiarity of resistance to concentrated acids and alkalis, corrosive chemicals except for oxidizing acids, and organic solvents.
-Low moisture absorption, a low coefficient ( lower than Nylon and Acetal) to friction, low energy consumption, low maintenance, and self-lubrication are another few quirks making UHMW stand out from many thermoplastics.
+Its properties and attributes are quite similar to HDPE, with the additional peculiarity of resistance to concentrated acids and alkalis, corrosive chemicals except for oxidizing acids, and organic solvents.
+Low moisture absorption, a low coefficient ( lower than Nylon and Acetal) to friction, low energy consumption, low maintenance, and self-lubrication are other quirks making UHMW stand out from many thermoplastics.

 How is UHMW Made?

 Like most plastics, polyethylene (the base monomer of UHMW) is created by distilling hydrocarbon fuels into lighter groups known as “fractions.”
 Some of the extracted fractions are combined with serval catalysts to produce plastics.
-Most thermoplastics will utilize the process of polymerization or polycondensation for the production of commercial plastics.
+Most thermoplastics will utilize the process of polymerization or polycondensation to produce commercial plastics.

 UHMW is consolidated from its monomer ethylene, which is connected to create the base polyethylene byproduct.
-These molecules are magnitudes longer than the traditionally known HDPE because of its synthesis process based on metallocene catalysts.
+These molecules are magnitudes longer than the traditionally known HDPE because they are synthesized based on metallocene catalysts.

 That type of synthesis results in UHMW molecules containing 100,000 to 250,000 monomer units per molecule compared to HDPE’s 700 to 1,800 monomers.

-As mentioned earlier, it is a subgroup of polyethylene, and this consists of really long chains of polyethylene aligning in the same direction.
+As mentioned earlier, it is a subgroup of polyethylene, consisting of long chains of polyethylene aligning in the same direction.
 The length of each molecular chain determines its strength.
 The distance-dependent interaction between the molecule is weaker for each atom of imbricate between the molecules.

-However, as the molecules are extremely long, large overlaps become more prevalent, adding more to the capability of handling shear forces from molecule to molecule.
+However, as the molecules are extremely long, significant overlaps become more prevalent, adding to the capability of handling shear forces from molecule to molecule.

 Engaging Read – What is Bakelite: The Plastic That Changed the World

-- Compared to other high-strength materials its has poor heat resistance because of the weak bonding between olefin molecules, which deranges the crystalline order of a given chain.
+- Compared to other high-strength materials, it has poor heat resistance because of the weak bonding between olefin molecules, which deranges the crystalline order of a given chain.

-- Its melting point is about 155°C, and it turns brittle at temperatures below −150 °C. So a long-term exposure to a cold temperature is not advisable.
+- Its melting point is about 155°C and it turns brittle at temperatures below −150 °C. So, long-term exposure to a cold temperature is not advisable.

-- It does not readily absorb water or becomes wet, the reason being olefins completely devoid of polar groups, making any polymer readily bond with water.
+- It does not readily absorb water or become wet because olefins lack polar groups, making any polymer readily bond with water.

-- Certain Grades of UHMV are FDA compliant for visible x-ray vision technology.
-Excellent wear and impact resistance, along with low sliding properties, make it more suitable for such applications.
+- Specific Grades of UHMV are FDA compliant for visible x-ray vision technology.
+Excellent wear and impact resistance and low sliding properties make it more suitable for such applications.

 - The simple molecular structure gives an edge to UHMW in terms of surface and chemical properties rarely seen in high-performance polymers.

-- It has excellent resistance from water, moisture, UV radiation, chemicals, and micro-organisms, but certain aggressive agents can easily attack it.
+- It is resistant to water, moisture, UV radiation, chemicals, and micro-organisms, but specific aggressive agents can quickly attack it.

 - Under tensile stress, it will misshape or deform continually for the time the stress is present.